 - When SART exams are ordered, they are provided free of charge.

 You can also have the option of a Restricted SART.
-This is the same as a standard SART exam without having to immediately report to the police.
+This is the same as a standard SART exam without having to interact with the police.
+They still receive a summary of your experience, but do not reach out to you until you indicate you're ready to participate in an investigation.
 If you would like to discuss your options in more detail, please make arrange a visit with a confidential Advocate!

 Where Will It Happen?